Which Ad Format is Recommended for Driving Action?

 - Non-video: These are usually text or image placed on top of videos, therefore, eliminating the need to create your own video.
 These ads can be as effective as video ads as long as they are created with the needs of the potential customer in mind.

 The best ad format recommended for driving action on your website involves the proper use of video, image, and text ads in responsive formats.
 By using text, image, and video for your advertising campaign where appropriate, you can easily optimize your content for better conversion.
+If you want help with implementation, you may also look for ppc consultants who help you get through and achieve the best results.

 - What other types of ad formats are there?